ze-mo/Currency-Converter/README.md

 - Conversion history pagination
 - Responsive web design for mobile compatibility
 - Currency fluctuation charts

-Known issues:
-- Email used for sending password confirmation emails is unreliable, due to Gmail policy which automatically disables sending emails from 3rd party apps after a certain amount of time.
-Issue is temporarily handled by a cron job.

 *Disclaimer:
 Please refer to the postgres-deployment branch for the deployed version of the website!